Golfnet.ie

 Ulster hosts major amateur and professional tournaments, from The Open Championship at Royal Portrush to provincial amateur events across the region.

 The Open Championship returned to Royal Portrush in July 2019 after 68 years.
 Shane Lowry won by six shots with a final-round 72 in brutal wind and rain on Sunday.
-Lowry's victory - Ireland's first Open champion since Pádraig Harrington in 2008 - came in front of record crowds at Portrush.
+Lowry's victory — Ireland's first Open champion since Padraig Harrington in 2008 — came in front of record crowds at Portrush.
+Portrush returned to the rota just six years later, in July 2025 — Scottie Scheffler's four-round 267 (17-under) won by four shots over Harris English, the course's third Open and the first time it had hosted twice within a decade.
+Compare markets on our golf betting and golf betting tips page.

 North of Ireland Amateur Championship